shakalud/community-activity-platform-demo/README.md

 ## Overview

-This project demonstrates a web application architecture for managing community activity, user roles, event history and operational statistics.
+This project demonstrates the architecture and workflow of a real production web platform built for community activity tracking, statistics, access management and operational administration.

-The original system was designed and deployed as a real production platform with separate production and laboratory environments.
-This repository is a portfolio/demo version without private data, tokens, credentials or production configuration.
+The original system was deployed and maintained on a Linux VPS with separate production and laboratory environments.
+This repository is a portfolio/demo version and does not include private data, credentials, database dumps, tokens or production configuration.

 ## Features

-- FastAPI backend
+- FastAPI backend architecture
 - SQLite database
+- Jinja2 HTML templates
-- User authentication workflow
+- Discord OAuth authentication
 - Role-based access control
+- Owner / Admin / Member permission model
 - Activity and attendance tracking
 - Event history
+- Player/member profiles
+- Image upload workflow
 - Audit logging
-- Image upload workflow
-- Admin/member permission separation
+- Admin tools
-- Production and lab environment concept
+- Production and laboratory environment separation
-- Backup-oriented deployment approach
+- Backup-oriented deployment workflow
+- Nginx reverse proxy and SSL setup

 ## Tech Stack